Puretic power block: Economic effects

 Seine fishing industries rapidly recognized the value of the power block, and by 1960, most northern seine vessels were using the power block.
 Nowadays power blocks come with dozens of configurations and sizes.
 They are installed on over twenty thousand fishing vessels across the major purse seining fisheries around the world.
 These fisheries haul huge schools of tuna, salmon, herring, sardines, anchovies and menhaden from the sea, accounting for a large part the world's total fish catch.

 Between 1969 and 1979, the Puretic power block was pictured on the reverse side of Canadian five dollar banknote issues.
 In 1975 Mario Puratić was given the National Inventor of the Year Award by the Intellectual Property Owners Education Foundation for his invention of the power block.

-Clark 2022 finds the power block has devalued black labour on white owned ships.
-Clark finds lower black employment on white owned ships due to the power block's reduction of labour demand.
+A 2022 paper claims the reduction in labour demand resulting from use of the power block means power blocks devalue black labour on white owned ships.